chvancooten/OSCP-MarkdownReportingTemplates/README.md

 Edit the styles embedded in the document as desired to determine how Pandoc will generate your report.

-> Don't overlook the many important styles styles (such as "source code") that are hidden, you can see the full overview by clicking the "box-with-arrow" on the bottom right of the styling section in Word, and edit the styles from there.
+> Don't overlook the many important styles (such as "source code") that are hidden, you can see the full overview by clicking the "box-with-arrow" on the bottom right of the styling section in Word, and edit the styles from there.

 ### Generating intermediate .docx report